Cimpress/react-cimpress-users/README.md

 #### Package deprecation notice

-As of 2019-10-24, the team is deprecating this component library because of a newly emergent reliance on internal libraries.
+As of 2019-10-24, the team is deprecating this component library because of a newly emergent reliance on internally published libraries.
 With this in mind, the package has been renamed and published internally.
 All further development of this library, including new features and bug fixes, will continue in the new repository.
 Thus, this repository will no longer be maintained.

 You are welcome to migrate to `@cimpress-technology/react-cimpress-users`, sourcing it from the internal repository.